 Conveniently pay YOUR MEDICAL BILL

-By partnering with Horizon Health Fund, Cookeville Regional is able to offer patients a convenient, stress-free way to finance their out-of-pocket medical expenses.
+By partnering with Care Payment, Cookeville Regional is able to offer patients a convenient, stress-free way to finance their out-of-pocket medical expenses.

 What this means to you: